We Are Here for You.

 - Health and recovery plan services.
 We work closely with members managed care plan to link with home and community based services.
-These are enhanced services available through a members Managed Care Plan if one qualifies.
+These are enhanced services available through a members Managed Care Plan if one qualifies

 Our Care Coordination team works collaboratively with members’ clinical caregivers to support the members achieving their treatment and rehabilitation goals.

-Our new headquarters will serve the entire Erie, Niagara, Orleans and Genesee County community!
+We serve the entire Erie, Niagara, Orleans and Genesee County community!

 If you have any questions, please email CareCoordination@horizon-health.org